wp-cli/handbook/commands/post/list.md

 # wp post list

-Get a list of posts.
+Gets a list of posts.

 ### OPTIONS